DjMuffinTops/Remove-Names-From-Google-Forms-Uploads/README.md

 - `Preview Rename Functions` will go through the contents of the given folder and record what it would rename the files too onto the spreadsheet.

 - `Rename Functions` will do the same but actually rename the files.
+  - **⚠ NOTE: Whether or not it was uploaded from Google Forms, THIS WILL RENAME ANY FILES IN THE FOLDER(S) THAT HAVE THE GOOGLE SEPARATOR PREFIX ( ` - ` )IN IT**.
+Keep this in mind and make sure to use the `Preview Rename` functions before runnning `Rename` functions.

 - Both of these have a `Recursively` function which means it will also search through any sub folders of the given folder.